 Narcolepsy isn’t a terribly common sleep disorder, but it’s an extremely disruptive one.
 At Texas Pediatric Specialties and Family Sleep Center, the team of sleep specialists understands the impact that narcolepsy can have on your life and they work with you to find solutions.
-To get the right amount of sleep at the right time, call one of the three San Antonio-based clinics in Nix Alamo Heights, Shavano Park, and Lockhill-Selma, or the office in New Braunfels, Texas.
+To get the right amount of sleep at the right time, call one of the two San Antonio-based clinics in Nix Alamo Heights, Shavano Park, and Lockhill-Selma, Texas.
 You can also make an appointment using the online scheduling tool.

 Narcolepsy is a neurological disorder in which you’re unable to control your sleep patterns or cycles, leading to excessive daytime sleepiness and fitful sleep at night.
 There are two types of narcolepsy, including:

 This form of the sleep disorder is accompanied by cataplexy, a condition in which you suddenly lose control of your muscles (see the full description of cataplexy below).
 People with this type of narcolepsy also have low levels of hypocretin, which is a brain hormone that regulates sleep and wakefulness.

 If you display the symptoms of narcolepsy, but your hypocretin levels are normal and you don’t display cataplexy, your narcolepsy falls under this type.